Leo-1924/Leo-1924.github.io/_people/zihanniu.md

   #   url: https://orcid.org/0009-0006-7248-4245
 ---

 Hi, I’m Zihan Niu, a RA in Guo’s lab.
 I’m interested in carbon, nitrogen cycle and sustainable agriculture.
-I’m a Swiftie and a Gym enthusiast, very welcome to join me!
+I got my bachelor‘s degree in Agronomy at South China Agricultural University and my master’s degree in Environmental Resource Management at University College Dublin, Ireland.
+I’m a Swiftie and a Gym enthusiast, very welcome to join me, if you’re interested in them

 <!-- Check out Shihao's personal page [here](https://shawnzou717.github.io). -->